xhzeem/vulnSphere/README.md

 ## 🚀 Features

 ### Core Functionality
-- **Multi-tenant Architecture**: Support for multiple companies and projects
+- **Multi-Tenant Architecture**: Securely manage multiple clients with isolated data, projects, and assets for each company.
-- **Vulnerability Management**: Track, assess, and remediate security findings
+- **Vulnerability Management**: A complete lifecycle for tracking vulnerabilities from creation to resolution, including status updates, retesting, and risk assessment.
+- **Asset Management**: Define and manage a wide range of assets, including web applications, servers, and mobile apps, and link them to specific projects and vulnerabilities.
+- **Rich Text Editor**: A powerful and intuitive TipTap-based editor for detailed vulnerability descriptions, notes, and comments, with support for markdown, image uploads, and more.
-- **Report Generation**: Automated professional security reports in multiple formats
+- **Report Generation**: Generate professional and customizable security reports in DOCX and HTML formats using a flexible template system.
-- **Template System**: Reusable vulnerability and report templates
-- **User Management**: Role-based access control (Admin, Tester, Client)
+- **Role-Based Access Control (RBAC)**: Granular permissions for Admins, Testers, and Clients, ensuring users only have access to the information they need.
-- **Activity Logging**: Comprehensive audit trail of all system activities
+- **Activity Logging**: A comprehensive audit trail that logs all significant actions within the system for accountability and security.

 ### Technical Stack
 - **Backend**: Django 6.0 with Django REST Framework